-Now because I am in the mood to be very clever and bore people I will explain Keynesian economic theory.
-It is a simple theory that like most theories is made complicated by the use of un-needed jargon.
-In a nutshell the theory advises people to spend and to spend big.
+Now, because I am in the mood to be very clever and bore people, I will explain Keynesian economic theory.
+It is a simple theory that like most theories is made complicated by the use of jargon.
+In a nutshell, the theory advises people to spend and to spend big.
 The gist of this advice is that if you spend others benefit.
 The shop keepers, the car sellers, the electronic goods people and so on.
 These people, in turn, spend the money they earn and others benefit.
-If people stop spending business goes broke, unemployment happens and poverty can follow.
+If people stop spending businesses go broke, unemployment happens and poverty can follow.

 Keynes, if my memory of economics at school serves me right, advocated that in times of economic downturn governments should spend big on infrastructure.
 Build roads, hospitals schools and so on.
 By doing so this gets people into work and they then spend their money and the money starts going around the economy.
 Business revives and the economy goes into up turn.

 Keynes also advocated the paying of unemployment benefits to the unemployed.
 Keynes was at his best during the Great Depression of the 1930’s.
 His theory was that paying unemployment benefits meant that the unemployed could then buy food, clothes and other essentials.
 This again put money in the system and helped to get the economy on even keel.
 Keynes never saw the unemployed as a COST.
 To him they were something to be invested in.
 By investing in the unemployed they basically became an asset rather than a burden that relied on charity.
 Not unlike how many in the esteemed deaf charity sector promote us – A burden that NEED help.

 Of course this is a very simplified version of Keynesian economic theory.
 There are a multitude of factors that come into play.
 But the gist of it is – spend and thou shall reap and others too.
 But why does this make Keynes a friend of the deaf and other disadvantaged people?